Youth Voices

 Event features Buffalo Poet Laureate Jillian Hanesworth and creative work from WNY students

-The series, now in its seventh year, seeks to reclaim space for the voices of youth and their teachers, and to reposition classrooms as learning spaces of meaning, purpose, and power in the Buffalo-Niagara and Rochester regions.
-Last year’s conference drew more than 500 students from large and small schools across Western New York to present their projects to authentic audiences.
+Buffalo, NY January 18th, 2024 — The Center for English Teaching at Buffalo State University and the Western New York Network of English Teachers present the eighth annual Youth Voices Conference, a celebration of the remarkable stories and talents of K-12 students from across our region.
+A keynote focused on the power of youths’ voices will kick off the conference.
+Dinner will follow with a special musical performance.
+The series, now in its eighth year, seeks to reclaim space for the voices of youth and their teachers, and to reposition classrooms as learning spaces of meaning, purpose, and power in the Buffalo-Niagara and Rochester regions.
+Last year’s conference drew more than 500 attendees with 162 students from large and small schools across Western New York presenting.

-“My students are able to present what they care about most in the world in a way that makes sense to them,” Buffalo teacher Deborah Bertlesman, who has brought students to the conference for several years, told WKBW last year
+“My students are able to present what they care about most in the world in a way that makes sense to them,” Buffalo teacher Deborah Bertlesman, who has brought students to the conference for several years, told WKBW in 2022.

 Buffalo State Assistant Professor Kristen Pastore-Capuana said that the conference owes its success to giving students an authentic audience of supportive adults.